How do you create a community around your game? Well, it’s hard.

 Congratulations, you’ve won!

-You’ve planned a communication strategy, posted on the right social medias, gone to (and run) events, blogged about the game development process and shared with the world everything you’ve learned from creating your game.
+You’ve planned a communication strategy, posted on the right social media, gone to (and run) events, blogged about the game development process and shared with the world everything you’ve learned from creating your game.

-How you say?
+How you ask?

-You might find that going to events did absolutely nothing for you, your game, or your brand BUT your blog post on Gamasutra about creating meaningful video game protagonists was something smaller sites picked up as a good consumer-facing story.
+You might find that going to events did absolutely nothing for you, your game or your brand.
+BUT your blog post on Gamasutra about creating meaningful video game protagonists was something smaller sites picked up as a good, consumer-facing story.

 Again, blogging on Gamasutra about these lessons is a great starting point, but you can take it to the next level by doing things such as speaking at events to add another feather in your cap.

 Start small and local.
 If you’re in the UK, apply to speak at events such as Pocket Gamer Connects London.
 Even if you’ve never spoken publically before, don’t worry!
 Being on the indie track means your audience is likely to be 50 people max and you’ll get a free ticket to the event.

-As can be seen, some are platform specific, and some don’t openly let you host your own webinar (unless you ask politely) so you’re going to have to do a little bit of digging to get what you’re after.
+As can be seen, some are platform specific, and some don’t openly let you host your own webinar (unless you ask politely).
+So, you’re going to have to do a little bit of digging to get what you’re after.
 But these webinar opportunities are out there to help you create a game community, and if they’re free, you should be using them!

 Step 10 – Create a game community by copying the best

-- You don’t have to go it alone – tools such as CoPromote, Promoter, and Presskit() can help get the word out
+- You don’t have to go it alone – use tools such as CoPromote, Promoter and Presskit() can help get the word out.

 - Create profiles on IndieDB and Playfield.
 This snippet from the Dream Harvest team tells us how you can use these sites to help create a game community:

 We’ve covered a lot.
 If you’re still head scratching, worry not.
-We’ve repeated the point that creating a community to boost your games success takes time and a whole load of effort.
+We’ve repeated the point that creating a community to boost your game’s success takes time and a whole load of effort.
 And that is the big takeaway.

-As we’ve also seen it’s going to take a bit of luck.
+We’ve also seen that it’s going to take a bit of luck.
 You have to try to ensure that each piece of the puzzle fits together to produce magical results.
 In reality, this is all theory – but you can use this knowledge as the foundation to create your game community.

-Vitally important last and final point: You’re going to have to make sure you’ve got a standout game in the first place.
+Vitally important is our last and final point: you’re going to have to make sure you’ve got a standout game in the first place.
 If you’ve got that, you’ve got a fighting chance of creating a strong community for it.

 Enjoyed this piece?
 Show us some love!